 What's the most effective way to set reimbursement rates?

-To keep expenses under control, your nonprofit might opt to set a per diem rate for meals and incidentals.
-It's often simplest to look to the federal per diem rate, which varies by geographic area and travel destination.
-Similarly, the U.S. General Accountability Office (GAO) sets an annual mileage reimbursement rate.
+To keep expenses under control, your nonprofit should set a per diem rate for meals and incidentals.
+Look to the federal per diem rate, which varies by geographic area and travel destination.
+Also, the U.S. Government Accountability Office (GAO) sets an annual mileage reimbursement rate.

 What are some other best practices for expense reimbursement?